sebawoz02/MyLogger/README.md

 - **Thread ID (TID)**: Each log entry can include the Thread ID (TID), helping you identify which thread generated a particular log message.

+- **Color-Coded Log Levels**: The logger enhances log readability by adding color-coded log levels using ANSI escape sequences.
+(ONLY WHEN THE ONLY DESCRIPTORS SELECT ARE STDOUT OR STDERR) This visual distinction allows developers to quickly identify the severity of log messages, helping streamline the debugging process.
 ## Building and Testing

 MyLogger comes with a prepared building system using a Makefile, making it easy to compile, test, and install the library.